smartcontractkit/solana-prediction-game/README.md

 ### Installation

+1. Change to the project directory `cd blockchain-prediction-game`
-1. Run `cp .env.example .env`
+2. Run `cp .env.example .env`
-2. Install NPM packages
+3. Install NPM packages
    ```sh
    yarn
    ```
-3. Create a temporary Solana wallet to use for this example.
+4. Create a temporary Solana wallet to use for this example.
 Alternatively, if you have an existing wallet that you want to use, locate the path to your [keypair][keypair-url] file and use it as the keypair for the rest of this guide.
    ```sh
     solana-keygen new --outfile ./id.json
    ```
-   Copy the contents of the array in `./id.json` to `WALLET_PRIVATE_KEY=`
+   Copy the contents of the array in `./id.json` to `WALLET_PRIVATE_KEY=` in `.env`
+5. Download a wallet extension on your browser, preferably [Phantom](https://phantom.app/download).
+Follow instructions to setup your wallet.
-4. Setup MongoDB database
+6. Setup MongoDB database
    1. Setup a Mongodb account via the following tutorial: [Create Mongodb Account](https://www.mongodb.com/docs/guides/atlas/account/).
    2. Setup Mongodb cluster.
 [Create Cluster](https://www.mongodb.com/docs/guides/atlas/cluster/)
    3. Setup Mongodb User.
 [Create User](https://www.mongodb.com/docs/guides/atlas/db-user/)